clementgallet/libTAS/games.md

 - Loading screen with threading at the beginning
 - Get access to the real time using SDL GetPerformanceCounter and some other means...

+### FEZ

+- Use a mono framework, see https://github.com/flibitijibibo/FNA-MGHistory/tree/fez-sdl2
+- Use SDL library but does not hook any SDL Init or anything...

+### Towerfall

+- Same as FEZ